 Choose a local trainer

-While it may be tempting to choose the best first aid training provider in the country, it is best to collaborate with a local trainer that comes highly recommended by other organisations.
+While it may be tempting to choose the best First Aid Certification training provider in the country, it is best to collaborate with a local trainer that comes highly recommended by other organisations.

 This aspect is important because their specialists will have to visit your headquarters and inspect the premises.
 Also, they have to be on-site to train the employees and make sure everyone knows what they have to do.